ultimatemember/ultimatemember/readme.txt

 Our official [theme](https://ultimatemember.com/theme/) is purpose built for websites that have logged in and out users.
 The [theme](https://ultimatemember.com/theme/) has deep integration with Ultimate Member plugin and the extensions, different header designs for logged-in/out users and works alongside the Beaver Builder and Elementor page builders.

+= ForumWP =

+In addition to Ultimate Member we also have another plugin called [ForumWP](https://forumwpplugin.com/).
+ForumWP is a forum plugin which adds an online forum to your website, allowing users to create topics and write replies.
+Forums are a great way to build and grow an online community.

 = Development * Translations =

 If you're a developer and would like to contribute to the source code of the plugin you can do so via our [GitHub Repository](https://github.com/ultimatemember/ultimatemember).